kstevens715/dotfiles/README.markdown

 == Tips ==
 * Usually I like to compile the latest Vim from source with support for my primary version of Ruby from RVM (see http://joncairns.com/2012/09/compiling-vim-with-ruby-from-rvm-on-ubuntu/).
-* Make sure all bundles are listed in .gitmodules.
-* Command-T may have to be compiled.